 Use the right tools

 A great way to stretch your cleaning supplies further is to use the proper cleaning tools.
-For example, using microfiber cloths instead of regular cloths can reduce the need for extra product significantly.
+For example, using microfiber cloths instead of regular clothes can reduce the need for extra products significantly.
 If you are employing the services of a commercial cleaning company, ask them about their tools and equipment and see if it’s possible for them to use more efficient methods if possible.

 Control your consumption